kaazing/gateway/doc/admin-reference/r_conf_security.md

 ##### <span id="keystoreloginmodule"></span></a>Example of a `keystore` login module

 The following example shows a keystore-based `login-module` element.
-It translates the examples in the [KeyStoreLoginModule](http://docs.oracle.com/javase/7/docs/jre/api/security/jaas/spec/com/sun/security/auth/module/KeyStoreLoginModule.html) javadoc into the XML you would use in the `security.realm` section of ${the.gateway} configuration:
+It translates the examples in the [KeyStoreLoginModule](http://docs.oracle.com/javase/7/docs/jre/api/security/jaas/spec/com/sun/security/auth/module/KeyStoreLoginModule.html) javadoc into the XML you would use in the `security.realm` section of the Gateway configuration:

 ``` auto-links:
   <login-module>